hugocornago-unizar/BeagleboneKernelPlayground/README.md

 If you already have nix installed on your machine, skip to `How to use?`.

 Note:
-If you are on MacOS, it is preferable to use the official image installer.
+If you are on MacOS, it is preferable to use the [official image installer](https://install.determinate.systems/determinate-pkg/stable/Universal).

 You can install Nix in any Linux, darwin (MacOS), or in Windows via WSL.
 Simply run the following command:
 ```
+curl -fsSL https://install.determinate.systems/nix | sh -s -- install --determinate
 ```

-You can learn more about the nix installer and instructions on how to uninstall it here.
+You can learn more about the nix installer and instructions on how to uninstall it [here](https://github.com/DeterminateSystems/nix-installer).

 As explained in `Motivation`, you need to compile the compiler for the target architecture.
 This is not a quick compilation, i.e. it took my laptop about ~15 minutes.